hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 [AU Core PractitionerRole](StructureDefinition-au-core-practitionerrole.html)|PractitionerRole.identifier|Medicare Provider Number
 {:.grid}

-For example, the profile [AU Core Organization](StructureDefinition-au-core-organization.html) defines support for the Healthcare Provider Identifier - Organisation (HPI-O) and Australian Business Number (ABN) identifier types as slices of `Organization.identifier`flagged with *Must Support*.
+For example, the profile [AU Core Organization](StructureDefinition-au-core-organization.html) defines support for the Healthcare Provider Identifier - Organisation (HPI-O) and Australian Business Number (ABN) identifier types as slices of `Organization.identifier` flagged with *Must Support*.
 When claiming conformance to the AU Core Organization Profile:
-- AU Core Responders **SHALL** correctly populate `Organization.identifier` with at least one of HPI-O or ABN if known, or any other identifier when neither HPI-O or ABN are known but some other identifier is (e.g. NATA Accredication Number).
+- AU Core Responders **SHALL** correctly populate `Organization.identifier` with at least one of HPI-O or ABN if known, or any other identifier type when neither HPI-O or ABN are known but some other identifier is known (e.g. NATA Accredication Number).
 - AU Core Requesters **SHALL** accept the Organization resource if `Organization.identifier` is present and containins any valid value.
-A valid value may be an HPI-O or ABN, or may be any other valid identifier (e.g. NATA Accredication Number).
+A valid value may be an HPI-O or ABN, or may be any other valid identifier type allowed by the element definition (e.g. NATA Accredication Number).

 Systems **MAY** support populating and accepting other identifiers, but this is not a requirement of AU Core.